Ë®¹ûÊÓƵ

-Right in the centre - Big decisions
+Right in the centre - Standing behind words and actions

 By Ken Waddell